- Incident Reporting

 All worker related injuries and/or illnesses resulting in health care, absences from work or modified duties for more than seven (7) days must be reported to the Workplace Safety and Insurance Board through Human Resources.

-Incidents resulting in death or a critical injury as defined by the Ministry of Labour must be reported immediately to Environmental Health and Safety for susequent reporting to the Ministry of Labour and the Joint Health and Safety Committee.
+Incidents resulting in death or a critical injury as defined by the Ministry of Labour must be reported immediately to Environmental Health and Safety for subsequent reporting to the Ministry of Labour and the Joint Health and Safety Committee.

 Incidents are those events where there is no injury or illness, but that with a slightly different set of circumstances might have resulted in an injury or illness to a worker or to students.
 They are also caused by physical, chemical or biological hazards in the workplace.
 They may also be caused by operational practices or other events.

-Examples of these include fires or explosions, spills, discovery of an unexpected hazard, slips, trips and falls where there are no injury, or other circumstacne that if not remedied could result in an injury.
+Examples of these include fires or explosions, spills, discovery of an unexpected hazard, slips, trips and falls where there are no injury, or other circumstance that if not remedied could result in an injury.

 - Immediately report any incident involving injury, illness or the onset of a work-related disease, or other near miss, significant event to the supervisor;